texfaq/texfaq.github.io/FAQ-inst-tds-zip.md

 date: 2014-06-10
 ---

-Installing packages, as they (''traditionally'') appear on CTAN, involves:
+Installing packages, as they ("traditionally") appear on CTAN, involves: